 The development commenced between 1999 and 2001.
-The overall development is largely complete with only construction and subdivision of 7 dwellings remaining.
+The overall development is largely complete with only the construction and associated subdivision of 7 dwellings remaining.

-Council has extended the permit on four previous occasions.
-The current expiry date for completion of the development was 25 January 2019.
+Council has extended the permit on five previous occasions.
+The last extension was granted on 29 October 2019 to extend the completion date by two (2) years.
+The current expiry date for completion of the development was 25 January 2021.
 The current extension of time request was made within 12 months of the expiry date and can be considered in accordance with the requirements of the Planning and Environment Act 1987.